What Is (and Isn’t) a Healthy Relationship with Food

 Flexible

 Flexibility, in my view, is one of the most reliable signs of food peace.
 It shows up in different ways: being able to adapt when plans change, enjoying spontaneous meals, and not feeling like you’ve “failed” when things don’t go as expected.
-Flexibility is not the same as being careless; it’s about knowing that health comes from patterns over time, not single meals.
+Flexibility is not the same as being careless.
+It’s about knowing that health comes from patterns over time, not single meals.

 We often demonise emotional eating, but it’s actually part of a normal relationship with food.
 Sometimes you’ll eat because you’re sad, tired, or celebrating.
 That doesn’t make it “wrong” - it’s simply one of the many ways humans connect with food.
-The challenge only comes if it’s the only coping tool in your kit.
+The challenge only comes if it’s the only coping tool in your self-soothing toolbox.

-• Rigid or rule-bound - Strict rules usually increase preoccupation with food and risk of disordered patterns (Tribole & Resch, 2020).
+Rigid or rule-bound - Strict rules usually increase preoccupation with food and risk of disordered patterns (Tribole & Resch, 2020).

-• Morality-based - Labelling foods as good or bad keeps you stuck in guilt.
+Morality-based - Labelling foods as good or bad keeps you stuck in guilt.

-• Perfection-focused - Striving for an unrealistic ideal is exhausting and unsustainable.
+Perfection-focused - Striving for an unrealistic ideal is exhausting and unsustainable.

-• All-or-nothing - The swing between control and “giving up” reinforces the very cycle most people want to escape.
+All-or-nothing - The swing between control and “giving up” reinforces the very cycle most people want to escape.

 Take a nourishing step forward today